Tom Aspinall

-Tom Aspinall (11 April 1993) is an English professional mixed martial artist.
-He currently competes in the Heavyweight division in the Ultimate Fighting Championship (UFC).
-As of 13 March 2023, he is #5 in the UFC heavyweight rankings.
+Thomas Paul Aspinall (born 11 April 1993) is an English professional mixed martial artist.
+He currently competes in the Heavyweight division of the Ultimate Fighting Championship (UFC), where he is the current UFC Heavyweight Champion.
+As of 18 November 2025, he is #8 in the UFC men's pound-for-pound rankings.
+Aspinall is known for his finishing ability, having finished six of his eight UFC wins by the halfway point of the first round, and holds the UFC record for shortest average fight time at two minutes and eighteen seconds.

 Background

-Aspinall followed his father's footsteps by beginning to train martial arts at the age of seven.
-After also training wrestling and boxing, Aspinall transitioned to Brazilian jiu-jitsu.
+Thomas Paul Aspinall was born on 11 April 1993 in Salford, in the Greater Manchester ceremonial county of North West England.
+He followed his father's footsteps by beginning to train martial arts when he was seven years old at the Leigh Self Defence Studio in Leigh.
+After being trained in catch wrestling and boxing, Aspinall transitioned to jiu-jitsu.
 He has won the British Open in Brazilian jiu-jitsu in all belt classes except black belt.
-After his father became the jiu-jitsu instructor of Team Kaobon, Aspinall grew interested in mixed martial arts and eventually transitioned into the sport.
+After his father became the jiu-jitsu instructor of Team Kaobon, Aspinall grew interested in mixed martial arts and transitioned into the sport.
 In the year after completing school at age 16, Aspinall grew from 5 ft 8 in to 6 ft 5 in, causing intense growing pains.

 Mixed martial arts career

 Early career

+At age 18, Aspinall had his first amateur fight.
+He posted a record of nine wins and no losses as an amateur.
+All but one of his wins came via knockout or submission.
+He made his professional debut at MMA Versus UK and later fought at BAMMA, where he amassed a record of 4 wins and 2 losses.
+He has also fought at Full Contact Contender in between.

-Aspinall signed a five-fight contract with Cage Warriors after 2.5-year hiatus from professional mixed martial arts.
-Aspinall was offered a contract by the Ultimate Fighting Championship also, but did not feel ready for the organization and subsequently turned it down.
+Aspinall signed a five-fight contract with Cage Warriors after a 2.5-year hiatus from professional mixed martial arts.
+Aspinall was offered a contract by the Ultimate Fighting Championship also, but did not feel ready for the organisation and subsequently turned it down.
 After two fast finishes in Cage Warriors he eventually signed to the UFC.